Hexagram Fifty-eight—Heroic Joy

 The second line, yang, shows that all grief disappears.
 One who is honest and has pure intentions brings happiness to everyone.

 The third line, yin, shows one who feels there must be an atmosphere of harmony, who wishes to enforce harmony, even when it is out of place.
 This boarders on harmful action.

 The fourth line, yang, shows that forced harmony creates uneasiness.
-One who points this out will is the true hero.
+One who points this out is the true hero.
 When there is a good reason for celebration, good feelings will come naturally.

-The fifth line, yang, shows that it is dangerous to trust people who mean harm.
+The fifth line, yang, shows it is dangerous to trust people who mean harm.
 Learn to see the truth, rather than deny it.